top of page

 What is the LaSalle County Mental Health Board?

-The LaSalle County 708 Mental Health Board, in accordance with the Community Mental Health Act/Illinois 708 legislation exists to monitor, assess, fund, and promote mental health, substance use, intellectual/developmental disability, and other related mental health services within the limitations of the available mental health tax levy amount, funding guidelines, and staff resources.
+The LaSalle County 708 Mental Health Board, in accordance with the Community Mental Health Act/Illinois 708 legislation, exists to monitor, assess, fund, and promote mental health, substance use, intellectual/developmental disability, and other related mental health services within the limitations of the available mental health tax levy amount, funding guidelines, and staff resources.

 Areas of Support